linhntaim/laravel-starter/README.md

 Set the name of some request headers.

+##### HEADER_SCREEN_NAME

+Current screen will be passed from client to the application via default `X-Screen` header.

 ##### HEADER_SETTINGS_NAME

-Localization settings will be passed form client to the application via default `X-Settings` header.
+Localization settings will be passed from client to the application via default `X-Settings` header.

 ##### HEADER_DEVICE_NAME